-At RAMAKER, we have extensive knowledge in new building design.
+At Ramaker & Associates (RAMAKER), we have extensive knowledge in new building design.
 Over the years we’ve helped hundreds of clients design new facilities, including hotels, restaurants, office buildings, fire departments, and many others.
 Every project has unique challenges and requirements, and the RAMAKER Structural Team has the experience to develop a design that meets the goals of all parties.

 Montevideo Fire Station

 The single story new building includes a large garage with a hose tower as well as offices, a training room, command center conference room, restrooms, laundry, and kitchen.
 The garage & hose tower are constructed of precast concrete walls with long span steel gable roof joists over the garage and light gage steel roof trusses over the tower’s roof.
 The garage floor was designed to integrate a radiate heating system into the slab-on-grade.
 The office area and antique fire truck garage are constructed of wood & masonry bearing walls with wood gable truss roof framing.

 This embassy Suites is a six-story, 130,000 square foot and 150 unit hotel with a full service restaurant, conference center, indoor pool, and exercise room.
 The structure is supported by traditional shallow foundations with a second floor transfer slab made from precast planks and steel framing.
 The structure then continues vertically with cold-formed steel bearing walls and cold-formed steel joists.
 The one-story front entry area contains conference rooms and are constructed from steel framing and open-webbed joists.
 The design of the entry area included a large two-story atrium and a steel framed porte cochère.